Spacer

 Video: Plastics Poisoning Our Health

-(Penang, Malaysia) More than sixty percent of paint brands analyzed in a new study on total lead in solvent-based decorative paints contained high lead levels, and at least one paint from most brands contained exceedingly high lead levels.
-The findings are included in a report released today by the Consumers’ Association of Penang (CAP) and IPEN.
-Moreover, consumer information about lead content was missing from most paint can labels, and a number of brands falsely advertised themselves as “low lead.”
+(Taipei City, Taiwan) More than sixty percent of paints analyzed in a new study on total lead in solvent-based decorative paints contained high lead levels, and at least one paint from all eight brands analyzed contained exceedingly high lead levels.
+The findings are included in a report released today by Taiwan Watch Institute and IPEN.
+Moreover, most paint can labels failed to carry consumer information about lead content.

-“The health impacts of lead exposure on young children’s brains are lifelong, irreversible and untreatable,” said S.M.
-Mohamed Idris, President of CAP.
-“We are limiting our children and our nation’s future intellectual development even though safe and effective alternatives are already in use and widely available in Malaysia.
+“The health impacts of lead exposure on young children’s brains are lifelong, irreversible and untreatable,” said Xavier Sun, Researcher, Taiwan Watch Institute.
+“We are limiting our children and our nation’s future intellectual development even though safe and effective alternatives are already in use and widely available in Taiwan.
 We must reduce this critical source of lead exposure to young children.”

 Pages